LTA to regulate both electric vehicles and chargers under new law

-SINGAPORE - The Land Transport Authority (LTA) will take over the regulation of electric vehicle chargers from the Energy Market Authority, under a new law passed in Parliament on Tuesday (May 11).
+The Land Transport Authority (LTA) will take over the regulation of electric vehicle chargers from the Energy Market Authority, under a new law passed in Parliament yesterday.

 This move will see the LTA regulate both electric vehicles (EVs) and charging infrastructure, which Senior Parliamentary Secretary for Transport Baey Yam Keng said will help push adoption of EVs.